-The courts do not generally make orders for declaratory relief (for example, a declaration of status or a declaration that a person is entitled to a particular right).
+The courts do not generally make orders for declaratory relief (for example, a declaration of status or a declaration that a person is entitled to a particular right) or grant relief in the form of permanent injunctions.

 In contracts for the sale of immovable property in Dubai, specific performance to compel the sale is not available.